marknelsonengineer/empire/CONTRIBUTE.md

 `consteval` Declares a function or template to produce a compile time constant expression.
 It forces calls to happen at compile-time.
 `constinit` Initializes a static variable at compile time.
 It does not imply `const` nor `constexpr`.

+## Directories
+ - `./lib` There's a need for common functionality between all of the Empire programs.
+For the sake of efficiency, let's make them static libraries.

 ## C++ Naming Conventions